-(4) Approximately 12,134 square feet, or 75.8% of this property, is occupied by the Company and related parties as its corporate offices.
+(6) Approximately 12,134 square feet, or 75.8% of this property, is occupied by the Company and related parties as its corporate offices.

-This property is owned by a Partnership for which we serve as the general partner and own a 20.03% equity interest.
+(7) This property is owned by a Partnership for which we serve as general partner and in which we own less than 100% equity interest.

-(6) This property is owned by two tenants-in-common of which 60% is owned by the Company and the Company owns approximately 52% in the other tenant-in-common.
+(8) This property is owned by two tenants-in-common of which 60% is owned by the Company and the Company owns approximately 52% in the other tenant-in-common.